Below are the College’s responses to our most frequently asked questions.

 There are multiple opportunities in Year 6 for students to engage with the College.
 We hold two Orientation Days in Year 6 for students to familiarise themselves with the Year 7 building, meet key staff and participate in auditions and other College activities.
 Being familiar with the campus and staff helps many students feel more comfortable in their first few days of Year 7.

 The Year 7 Coordinator communicates with families in the January before the commencement of the school year and shares important tips, reminders and other information that will help make the transition as smooth as possible.
-The Year 7 and 12 Coordinators work closely together to offer another level of support for our Year 7 students with the Big Sister Little Sister program.
+The Year 7 and 12 Coordinators work closely together with the Year 12 Links Council to offer another level of support for our Year 7 students with the Big Sister Little Sister program.

 What is the Loreto Sisters involvement in the school and with students?